Corvimae/split-decision/README.md

 In local development, this environment variable is not required.

+Set the `NEXTAUTH_SECRET` environment variable to anything you like, as long as it's not easily guessable.

 ## Configuration

 Various aspects of the site can be configured in the root-level `config.json` file.
 You can copy the provided `config-base.json` provided, rename it to `config.json`, and edit in your own values.